Physical disabilities

 Tests are usually carried out during the 18 to 21 week pregnancy scans, and after the birth.

-For additional support and guidance, visit:
+For additional support and guidance, visit the:

 Tourette's syndrome can cause a person to make sounds and movements called tics.